From Weibel seeds to collisionless dynamos beyond pair-plasmas: Methods

 The Weibel instability is a non-magnetized kinetic plasma instability that arises in the presence of an anisotropic velocity distribution.
 Transverse perturbations in the magnetic field deflect particles in a way that produces currents reinforcing the perturbation.
 As a result, it tends to generate filamentary current and magnetic field structures and acts to restore pressure isotropy.
 It plays important roles in astrophysical and laboratory plasmas (e.g. collisionless shocks, gamma-ray bursts, laser-plasma experiments) by generating sizable magnetic fields in initially non-magnetized or weakly magnetized environments, thereby qualitatively affecting particle dynamics.
 The instability has both electron and ion variants and additionally arises in pair-plasmas.

 A large body of the Weibel literature is concerned with interpenetrating (often supersonic and relativistic) flow scenarios, due to its relevance for collisionless astrophysical shocks \citep{Spitkovsky_2008,Kato_2008,Medvedev_2006,Medvedev_1999}, such as supernova remnants, and laser-plasma experiments \citep{Huntington2015,Schoeffler_2014}.
 Pressure anisotropies appearing in such scenarios are typically substantial.
 However, as demonstrated by \citet{Zhou2022}, the Weibel instability also naturally occurs in non-magnetized collisionless plasma turbulence, since phase mixing in sheared flows creates pressure anisotropy $\Delta_\alpha$.
-For subsonic turbulence, as relevant for our topic, this anisotropy is small.
+For subsonic turbulence, as relevant for our topic, this anisotropy is small (see Appendix~\ref{brazil} for representative values from our simulations).